Geeksltd/Programming.Tips/Methods.md

 ### Switch Statements vs Polymorphism

-It’s also hard to make a switch statement that does one thing.
+&nbsp;&nbsp; It’s also hard to make a switch statement that does one thing.
 By their nature, switch statements always do N things.
 Unfortunately, we can’t always avoid switch statements.
 Imagine the following example in an Employee class:

 ```c#
 public decimal CalculatePay()